S0AndS0/100-days-of-code/rounds/_r000/076_vim-plugin-writing-tips.md

 layout: post
 title: Vim plugin writing tips
 date: 2020-07-12 10:57:00 -0700
-#date_updated:  # Optional and formatted like Sun Jul 12 10:57:00 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Examples and tips on writing and installing Vim plugin
 time_to_live: 1800
 ---